-Please don't send us your application documents until you have sent the required documents for primary source verification through the EPIC system.
-The verification process can take time and we cannot process your application until we have received the verification at source.
+You must send the required documents for primary source verification through the EPIC system before you submit your application.
+The verification process can take time and we cannot start processing your application until we have received evidence that this process is underway.

 Progression to general scope

-Progression to registration within the General scope of practice is not automatic.
-You are able to apply after you have:
+Progression to registration in the General scope of practice is not automatic.
+You can apply for a change of scope once you have:

-- received satisfactory supervision reports for the nine months worked immediately before your application for registration within the General scope, and
+- received three satisfactory supervision reports for the nine months of medical practice completed immediately prior to applying for registration in the General scope of practice, and

-- been recommended for registration within the General scope by your Council-approved supervisor.
+- been recommended for registration in the General scope of practice by your Council-approved supervisor.

-If you complete these requirements, you can apply for registration within the General scope of practice.
-If you do not achieve these requirements within a 12 month period, you need to continue to work under supervision until you have.
+If you do not achieve these requirements within a 12-month period, you need to continue to work under supervision until you have.